My Penguin Friend

-My Penguin Friend is a 2024 biographical family adventure film directed by David Schurmann, written by Paulina Lagudi Ulrich and Kristen Lazarian, and starring Jean Reno and Adriana Barraza.
+My Penguin Friend is a 2024 biographical adventure film directed by David Schurmann, written by Paulina Lagudi Ulrich and Kristen Lazarian, and starring Jean Reno and Adriana Barraza.
 It is based on the true story of fisherman João Pereira de Souza and Dindim the penguin, which went viral in 2016.
 It was first released in France on August 7, 2024, and was released in the United States on August 16, 2024.
-The film received mostly positive reviews from critics.
+The film received positive reviews from critics.

-Plot
+Premise

 Brazilian Fisherman João Pereira de Souza discovers an injured penguin drifting alone in the ocean, near death and covered in oil from a spill.
 João rescues the animal and rehabilitates it, forging an unconventional lifelong friendship.

 Production

 On April 19, 2022, it was reported that Jonathan Lim had launched the American production company City Hill Arts, and that their first film would be The Penguin & the Fisherman, to be directed by David Schurmann and starring Jean Reno.
 The film was later retitled My Penguin Friend.
 On October 14, 2022, it was reported that Adriana Barraza had joined the cast, as João's wife Maria.

 My Penguin Friend was filmed primarily on the tropical beaches of Brazil and amongst a colony of nearly a million penguins in Patagonia, Argentina.
 Production wrapped in February 2023, and post production took place in Madrid, Spain.

 The film was produced by Jonathan Lim, Robin Jonas, Steven P. Wegner, Andreas Wentz, Nicolas Veinberg, Shaked Berenson, and Patrick Ewald.
 On February 15, 2024, it was announced that US distribution rights had been acquired by Roadside Attractions.